 WorkFirst assistance is available to students who are receiving Temporary Assistance for Needy Families (TANF) through the Department of Social and Health Services (DSHS).

 For information on all Workforce programs:

-- Visit workforce.tacomacc.edu/

-- Call 253.566.5188

-- Email tccworkforce@tacomacc.edu

-- Come by the Workforce Education office in Bldg.
+- Visit tacomacc.edu/costs-admission/ scholarships-funding/workforce education_funding - Call 253-566-5188 - Email tccworkforce@tacomacc.edu - Come by the Workforce Education office in Bldg.
 8 on TCC's main campus